 The gallery section of the Content Tab allows you to add a gallery of images and customize it.

-This section includes three subsections to customize the images displayed in the Image Slider on your page.
+This section includes three subsections to customize your page’s images displayed in the Image Slider widget.

 Let’s see each of them and the options they offer: